Contract Redlining: A Complete Guide

 Conflict resolution: Implement features for tracking and resolving conflicts, such as version comparison and merge tools, to handle simultaneous suggestions or edits.

-6. Use an Audit Trail System
+6. Use an audit trail system

 Audit Trails: Implement a CMS with a comprehensive audit trail that logs every change made to a document, including the identity of the person making the change and the timestamp.